 Authorization.
 Grantee represents and warrants that it has the right, power, and authority to enter into and perform its obligations under this Agreement and that it has taken all requisite action (corporate, statutory, or otherwise) to approve execution, delivery, and performance of this Agreement, and this Agreement constitutes a legal, valid, and binding obligation of Grantee, enforceable in accordance with its terms.

 Force Majeure.
 Neither Party shall be in default under this Agreement if performance is prevented, delayed or made impossible to the extent that such prevention, delay, or impossibility is caused by a “force majeure.”
-The term “force majeure” as used in this Agreement includes an event that no human foresight could anticipate or which if anticipated, is incapable of being avoided.
-Circumstances must be abnormal and unforeseeable, so that the consequences could not have been avoided through the exercise of all due care, such as acts of God, war, civil disturbance and other similar catastrophic events or causes.
+The term “force majeure” as used in this Agreement includes an event that no human foresight could reasonably anticipate or which if anticipated, is incapable of reasonably being avoided.
+Circumstances must be abnormal and unforeseeable, so that the consequences could not reasonably have been avoided through the exercise of due care, such as acts of God, war, civil disturbance and other similar catastrophic events or causes.
 The delay or impossibility of performance must be beyond the control and without the fault or negligence of the Parties.
-“Force majeure” does not include: financial difficulties of Grantee or Grantee Contractors; claims or court orders that restrict Grantee’s or Grantee Contractor’s ability to perform or deliver the services contemplated by this Agreement; strikes; labor unrest; Covid-19, pandemics, epidemics or any other outbreak or event causing illness or disease or resulting in a state of emergency or disaster declared by either the State of Iowa or the United States of America; any impacts to any Grantee Contractor’s, Grantee Personnel, or Grantee’s supply chain caused in whole or in part by any pandemic, epidemic or outbreak, illness or disease.
+“Force majeure” does not include: financial difficulties of Grantee or Grantee Contractors; .
 If delay results from a Grantee Contractor’s conduct, negligence or failure to perform, Grantee shall not be excused from compliance with the duties and obligations of Grantee hereunder unless the Grantee Contractor is prevented from timely performance by a “force majeure” as defined in this Agreement.
-If a “force majeure” delays or prevents Grantee’s performance, Grantee shall immediately use its best efforts to directly provide alternate, and to the extent possible, comparable performance.
-Comparability of performance and the possibility of comparable performance shall be determined solely by the Office.
-The Party seeking to exercise this provision and not perform or delay performance pursuant to a “force majeure” shall immediately notify the other Party of the occurrence and reason for the delay.
-The Parties shall make every effort to minimize the time of nonperformance and the scope of work not being performed due to the unforeseen events.
+If a “force majeure” delays or prevents Grantee’s performance, Grantee shall immediately use its reasonable efforts to directly provide alternate, and to the extent reasonably possible, comparable performance.
+Comparability of performance and the possibility of comparable performance shall be determined solely by the Office, but shall not be unreasonably withheld.
+The Party seeking to exercise this provision and not perform or delay performance pursuant to a “force majeure” shall promptly notify the other Party of the occurrence and reason for the delay.
+The Parties shall make every reasonable effort to minimize the time of nonperformance and the scope of work not being performed due to the unforeseen events.